Where nature meets art

-Every day all throughout the year, and totally free of charge, you can visit Ekebergparken sculpture park in the hills above Oslo.
-And that is just one of several places in Norway where you may enjoy amazing art outdoors for free.
+Every day all throughout the year, and totally free of charge, you can visit some of the world´s most impressive sculpture parks in Norway.
+And those are just some of several places in Norway where you may enjoy amazing art outdoors for free.

 Although the traditional art experience typically takes place in a museum or gallery, some of the most fantastic Norwegian works of art play out in symbiosis with their surroundings, with the weather and the seasons as part of the experience.
 These are free and available to everybody.

 Ekebergparken sculpture park

 One of the places that have provided Oslo’s residents and visitors with opportunities to combine the best of culture and nature is Ekebergparken sculpture park.

 It offers a stunning panoramic view of the city and the Oslofjord, and the 40 sculptures and installations include works by international art icons such as Renoir, Rodin, Dali, and Hirst.
 Among the park’s prominent Norwegian artists you’ll find Per Ung, Knut Steen, Dyre Vaa, Hilde Mæhlum, and Per Inge Bjørlo.
 An important theme of Ekebergparken’s art collection is femininity.

 Finis you visit with a coffee at cosy Karlsborg Spiseforretning, or at the stylish Ekeberg restaurant, both with incredible views of the city.